https://web.archive.org/web/20220311020340/http://www.members.optusnet.com.au/nswmn/

 To make value of the time I spent, I decided to add Shelton to my layout at Ardglen Tunnel, using a 0.8 mm Surface Mount Daylight White to glued to Shelton’s head.
 I cut the appropriate Gaps in one rail before the Tunnel and connected the DCC “sense” wire through the Detector’s Transformer to the isolated track and connected it to the 12 Volt D.C Bus for signalling, under the track..

 Above is my "test" Transformer Detector, assembled on one of Dave's Circuit Boards, under the layout.
-The schematic on the right shows all of the the connections.

 See Shelton “flashing” at Ardglen on the Main North, below.